Fresh seared scallops coated in a light, creamy lemon and herb sauce is absolute perfection! Delicious, easy to make and it comes together in one pan!

 How to make Creamy Lemon Herb Scallops

-Place the scallops back into the pan and toss to coat in the sauce.
-Sprinkle with the fresh herbs.
+3. Combine the scallops and sauce.
+Add the scallops back into the pan and toss to coat in the sauce.
+Sprinkle with the fresh herbs and serve over rice, mashed potatoes, pasta, or with crusty bread.

-Hope you enjoy this dish and impress the heck out of a loved one!
+Hope you enjoy this dish as much as we do!
 Bon appetit!

 Parmesan Risotto